MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P8-refactoring-and-bugs/content.md

 >    </div>
 > ```
 >
-> And each row in a column should be in a component as well:
+> And each row in a column should be a component as well:
 >
 > ```
 >    <div className="col-md-4">